 The NAFTA Secretariat posts the NAFTA treaty, Rules of Procedure and Decisions.
 More primary materials are available free from WorldTradeLaw.net

 Lexis has lots of NAFTA materials, including NAFTA Panel Review Decisions (INTLAW;NAFDEC).

 For more information and resources, see Basic Info and Online Sources for NAFTA and CAFTA Research by Francisco Avalos and Maureen Garmon.
 A bibliography of NAFTA-related materials was published in a 1993 issue of The Record (v.48 p.657).
-The Harvard law library posts a NAFTA Research Guide.
+The Duke law library posts a research guide on NAFTA.